Aliases for GABBR1 Gene

 GeneCards Summary for GABBR1 Gene

-GABBR1 (Gamma-Aminobutyric Acid (GABA) B Receptor, 1) is a Protein Coding gene.
-Diseases associated with GABBR1 include persistent vegetative state and withdrawal disorder.
-Among its related pathways are Signaling by GPCR and Signaling by GPCR.
-GO annotations related to this gene include G-protein coupled GABA receptor activity.
-An important paralog of this gene is GPR156.
+GABBR1 (Gamma-Aminobutyric Acid Type B Receptor Subunit 1) is a Protein Coding gene.
+Diseases associated with GABBR1 include Childhood Absence Epilepsy and Temporal Lobe Epilepsy.
+Among its related pathways are GABA receptor activation and Signaling by GPCR.
+Gene Ontology (GO) annotations related to this gene include G protein-coupled receptor activity and G protein-coupled GABA receptor activity.
+An important paralog of this gene is GABBR2.